In a really difficult start to the year, we’ve come up with 10 Things to do in the Outdoors,...

-It is around this time of year, when the clocks are going back, that our Lake District castles really start to come to spooky life.
+It is around this time of year, when are going back, that our Lake District castles really start to come to spooky life.

 Muncaster Castle takes the claim as Britain’s most haunted castle and their ticket entry Halloween Week events are coveted.
 In the north Lakes, Lowther Castle’s The Ghosts of Lowther and their Bonfire Firework display events have also become spectacles not to be missed.